 - Link pins: Include a destination URL to drive traffic

-- Image file types: JPEG, PNG, WEBP
+- Image file types: JPEG, PNG

 Wrapping up